Viduthalai Chiruthaigal Katchi

 Viduthalai Chiruthaigal Katchi (abbr.
-VCK), formerly known as the Dalit Panthers of India or the Dalit Panthers Iyyakkam (abbr.
+VCK) (விடுதலைச் சிறுத்தைகள் கட்சி), formerly known as the Dalit Panthers of India or the Dalit Panthers Iyyakkam (abbr.
 DPI), is an Indian social movement and political party that seeks to combat caste based discrimination, active in the state of Tamil Nadu.
 The party also has a strong emphasis on Tamil nationalism.
-Its chairman is Thol.
+Its chair is Thol.
 Thirumavalavan, a lawyer from Chennai, and its general secretary is the writer Ravikumar.

 History

 The Dalit Panthers Iyyakkam was formed in 1982 in Madurai, Tamil Nadu.
 The group was found to seek protection of Dalits from caste-related violence.
 Founded by a group of disaffected Dalits under the leadership of M. Malalchami, it emerged as a loosely organised group of local activists seeking assistance and protection through the association of a larger movement.
 The movement was inspired by the Dalit Panthers of India, a social movement which itself had formed earlier in the 1970s in Maharashtra which itself was inspired by the Black Panther Party, a socialist movement that sought to combat racial discrimination in the United States.

 In 1989, after the death of the founder of Dalit Panthers of India (DPI), Thirumavalavan became its leader.
 In the 1990s the party grew by highlighting discrimination and caste-based violence.
 In 1999, VCK contested elections for the first time.

 VCK was allotted different election symbols in every election.
 In 2014, Madras HC ordered the Election Commission of India to consider VCK's request for star as their election symbol.